-At its most basic, the hip joint serves as a connection of the lower extremity with the axial skeleton.
-It allows for movement in three major axes, all of which are perpendicular to one another.
-The center of the entire axis is located at the femoral head.
-The transverse axis, or left right, allows for flexion and extension.
+The hip joint connects the lower extremities with the axial skeleton.
+The hip joint allows for movement in three major axes, all of which are perpendicular to one another.
+The location of the center of the entire axis is at the femoral head.
+The transverse axis permits flexion and extension movement.
 The longitudinal axis, or vertically along the thigh, allows for internal and external rotation.
-The sagittal axis, or forward to backward allows for abduction and adduction.
+The sagittal axis, or forward to backward, allows for abduction and adduction.

-By 4-6 weeks gestational age, the hip joint begins to develop from the mesoderm.
-By seven weeks gestational age, a cleft forms in the precartilage cells which are programmed to form the femoral head and acetabulum.
-By 11 weeks gestational age, the hip joint is formed for the most part.
+By gestational age weeks 4 to 6, the hip joint begins to develop from mesoderm.
+By seven weeks gestational age, a cleft forms in the precartilage cells, which are programmed to form the femoral head and acetabulum.
+By 11 weeks of gestational age, the hip joint has mostly formed.
 The acetabular cartilage completely encircles the femoral head.

 There are numerous variations in the blood supply to the hip.
 The most common variant results in blood supply coming from the medial circumflex and lateral circumflex femoral arteries, each of which is a branch of the profunda femoris (deep artery of the thigh).
 The profunda femoris is a branch of the femoral artery which travels posteriorly.
 There is an additional contribution from the foveal artery (artery to the head of the femur), a branch of the posterior division of the obturator artery, which travels in the ligament of the head of the femur.
-The foveal artery allows for avascular necrosis to be avoided when medial and lateral circumflex arteries are disrupted.
+The foveal artery helps avoid avascular necrosis with disruption of the medial and lateral circumflex arteries.
 There are two significant anastomoses.
-The cruciate anastomosis, which supports the upper thigh, and the trochanteric anastomosis which supports the head of the femur.
+The cruciate anastomosis supports the upper thigh and the trochanteric anastomosis, which supports the head of the femur.

 Lymphatic drainage from the anterior aspect drains to the deep inguinal nodes, while the medial and posterior aspects drain into the internal iliac nodes.